 As for your teachers, you can expect the utmost in professionalism, wisdom, and capability.
 Every teacher has been fully credentialed and approved by the California Commission on Teacher Credentialing.
-What this means for you is that your teacher has true to life experience in the industry you are personally invested it and is ready to help prepare you for a competitive career market.
+What this means for you is that your teacher has true-to-life experience in the industry you are personally invested in and is ready to prepare you for a competitive career market.

-Depending on your teacher’s style for teaching, you may meet other professionals in the industry you are planning in which to start a career.
-These professionals will offer insight to the industry and ultimately help you determine if the ambiance of that career is going to be right for you.
-In some cases, you may find that your expectations were different from reality – and that is good to learn early on in your learning and preparation process.
+Depending on your teacher’s style of teaching, you may meet other professionals in the industry in which you are planning to start a career.
+These professionals will offer insight into the industry and ultimately help you determine if that career is going to be right for you.
+In some cases, you may find that your expectations were different from reality – and that too is a valuable lesson early on in your learning and preparation process.

 How do I Qualify?

 Qualifying for ROP courses is typically an easy process.
 First, however, you will want to ask yourself the following questions:

 - Do you know what your career passion is?

 - Are you ready to truly dedicate yourself to a career?